seeq12/pr-reminders/README.md

 ## Testing

-This function project includes a [unit test](./test_func.py).
-Update this as you add business logic to your function in order to test its behavior.
+This function project includes an [integration test](./test_func.py).
+It passes but it doesn't really test anything useful (yet).
+Please add tests if you have some time!

 ```console
 python test_func.py